Christina Gravert

 I am currently working on the question of why we see so little action in the Danish consumer energy market.
 Most people never switch their energy supplier despite many options on the market and regulation making it easy to switch.
 Using a survey experiment sent out to 3% of the Danish working population and extensive administrative data, I am trying to understand the rational and irrational reasons for the observed inertia and whether information is sufficient to engage consumers to act.
 Bringing together the representative survey that gives insights into consumers knowledge and preferences and the enormous amounts of data from Danish smart meters which provides evidence on actual behavior will be the most comprehensive study of switching in the electricity market to date.

-Through her participation in the Mary Centre’s Policy Fellowship Christina has among others worked with Sisse Norman Canguilhem, EVP Partnerships and Strategy, Rådet for Bæredygtigt Byggeri (Policy Fellowship 2023-24 – Green Transition), and Emilie Hvidtfeldt, Head of C40's Office in Copenhagen and Director of Climate Action Engagement (Policy Fellowship 2023-24 – Green Transition).
+In previous policy fellowships, Christina has worked with Sisse Norman Canguilhem, EVP Partnerships and Strategy, Rådet for Bæredygtigt Byggeri and Emilie Hvidtfeldt, Head of C40's Office in Copenhagen and Director of Climate Action Engagement (Alumner - Policy Fellowship).